DataCueCo/datacue-help/docs/install/magento.md

 2. You may need to change file permissions or ownership of the generated files after the uninstallation.

-3. Confirm the extension is now deleted.
+3. Confirm the module is now deleted.

     ```shell
     bin/magento module:status DataCue_MagentoModule